Stephanie Grisham named new White House press secretary

 Before joining Trump's campaign, Grisham was a low-level operative on 2012 Republican nominee Mitt Romney's campaign.

-Grisham will travel with Trump this week to the G20 summit in Japan.
-Grisham will continue to work with the first lady's office for a yet-to-be-determined amount of time until she transitions out.
+Grisham will travel with Trump this week to the G-20 summit in Japan.
+She will continue to work with the first lady's office for a yet-to-be-determined amount of time until she transitions out.